joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ## 2. Path configuration

-Tap on that “Load a page modally” link.
+Tap on that "Load a page modally" link.
 See how it slides up from the bottom of the screen like a native modal?
 Oh, what?
 It doesn’t?
 Ah, silly me.
 We haven’t added routing yet!

 Routing, in the context of Turbo, is the translation of links to view controllers and presentation styles.
 It enables you to render native view controllers, present screens modally, and do all sorts of custom logic.

-At its core, routing is based on the URL, allowing specific “type” of URLs to behave differently.
+At its core, routing is based on the URL, allowing specific "type" of URLs to behave differently.
 For example, you could present all URLs ending in `/new` to be presented modally.
 Or, you could show a native view controller when the path is `/settings`.

 ### `PathConfiguration.json`